Engineering

 If you just read through 3,000 words of setup instructions and thought "that is a lot of work," you are not wrong.

 Between provisioning a server, installing Docker, configuring OpenClaw, setting up messaging channels, hardening containers, encrypting disks, managing credentials, configuring TLS, setting up monitoring, and establishing a patching schedule, a proper production deployment is a significant investment.
 And it is not a one-time investment.
 Servers need maintenance.
 CVEs need patches.
 Monitoring needs attention.
+If you would rather not take all of this on yourself, see managed vs. self-hosted OpenClaw for an honest comparison of the tradeoffs.

 ClawTrust handles all of this.
 Every deployment gets: